Instant Delivery

 Is Moving Expense Reimbursement Taxable?

-As moving expense reimbursement is offered in form of a reimbursement these are non-taxable income.
-Income tax on relocation allowance is exempt from certain taxes because of additional expenses incurred by relocating to a new place. (which is bear by the company).
+As moving expense reimbursement is offered in the form of a reimbursement, it is non-taxable income.
+Income tax on relocation allowance is exempt from certain taxes because of additional expenses incurred by relocating to a new place. (which are borne by the company).
 Also, no TDS is required to be deducted from it.

-There is no specific limit set to moving expense reimbursement as in how much it needs to be provided by the employer.
+There is no specific limit on moving expense reimbursement as far as how much the employer must provide.

 Why are Moving Expenses No Longer Deductible?

-There are some moving expenses that are no longer deductible because these are personal or professional costs you cannot subtract from your gross income.
+Some moving expenses are no longer deductible because they are personal or professional costs that cannot be deducted from gross income.

-You can get reimbursement on parking fees and tolls you paid while moving no matter what method you use to figure out your expenses.
+You can get reimbursed for parking fees and tolls you paid while moving, regardless of how you calculate your expenses.

 Non-deductible expenses are: